As shown in study after study, young adults transitioning out of foster care face bleak prospects. Studies have shown that:

-YWCA Greater Cleveland provides several programs to serve the needs of girls and youth at risk.
+YWCA Greater Cleveland provides several programs to serve the needs of transition-age youth at risk.

-The Nurturing Independence and Aspiration (NIA) program is a Trauma-Informed System of Care model focused on permanence, education, employment, housing, physical and mental health, and personal and community engagement for youth 14 to 24 years of age transitioning from failing systems – including foster care.
-This program provides services, support and inspiration to girls and transition-age youth.
+The Nurturing Independence and Aspiration (NIA) program is a Trauma-Informed System of Care model focused on permanence, education, employment, housing, physical and mental health, and personal and community engagement for youth 18 to 24 years of age transitioning from failing systems – including foster care.
+This program provides services, support and inspiration to transition-age youth.

 Building on the success of our NIA program, YWCA Greater Cleveland created Independence Place to address the critical need for housing and supportive services of youth transitioning out of failing systems, including foster care.
 We provide residents with a safe and nurturing place they are proud to call home as they begin the path to becoming independence, self-sufficient adults.